 If you have children, you’ll know what it’s like to travel with them.
 Sunshine, happiness and smiles 100% of the time, right?

 Endear yourself quickly to parents by catering to their children.
 Play packs, snack packs or even just a free bottle of water will go a long way.

-If your tour is child friendly, take care to emphasize this in tour descriptions.
-Show children photos you have on your site so that prospective customers understand that you can cater to families.
-Even something that you may think would obviously cater to children may not be so obvious to another person.
+If your tour is child-friendly, take care to emphasize this in the tour descriptions.
+Show children in the photos you have on your site so that prospective customers understand that you can cater to families.
+Even something that you think would obviously cater to children may not be so obvious to another person.

 A couple of ideas to make the tour more pleasant for kids:

 1. Include them in the fun.
 Invite them upfront in your vehicle or to the captain’s area of the ship.
 Kids LOVE being placed into the seats where the ‘important people’ normally sit.
 People treat children like an annoyance, but if you treat them like a worthy human being, you’ll seriously make their day.
 Show them the various widgets that make up your operation.
 (Depending on the circumstance you may want to clear this with the parents first.)

 2. Prepare fun packs — coloring, small games…The best idea I ever saw was a list of things the kids have to spot on the trip, and if they spot all 15, they get to pick from a lucky dip.
 It’s a great way to keep them engaged and enjoying themselves!